Last updated Sep 13, 2023

 Background

 Here are some topics relevant to theming in Atlassian products.
-“What themes should my app support?” is essential.
+The section describing what themes should your app support is essential.
 You can skip the others on first reading.

 What themes should my app support?